Preparing autistic children for starting primary school: strategies

 These small steps can reduce any anxiety your child is feeling about the big changes ahead.

 To help your child understand what to expect, you could make a social story about starting school or a visual storybook with photos of the school, classroom and new teacher.
-You could include how your child will get to school, who will pick them up and how they will get home.
+You could include how your child will get to school, who’ll pick them up and how they’ll get home.
 If your child understands the concept of time, a countdown calendar to the day they start school can reduce their anxiety about when it’s happening.

 Practising school routines at home before your child starts school can help your child feel comfortable with new routines.
 It can also help you spot any potential problems and find solutions.